I recently got introduced to Bollywood movies.

 Lots of crying.
 A few dances.
 A few songs.
 Always a wedding at the end.
 Dramatic turns and stares with murderous intent.

 And I noticed one other thing:

 Check this fella.

 Damnit man!
 I can’t pull that off!

 Like seriously!
 Does the whole country of India naturally have great beards?

-If you’re like most guys (and not Indian), you probably can’t get that incredible, thick beard that you would see on these movies.
+If you’re like most guys (or not Indian), you probably can’t get that incredible, thick beard that you would see in these movies.

 I think you’ll agree that you probably have a few bald spots in your beard.
 And if you’ve just been watching the characters on your favorite Bollywood film, you’ll quickly develop “beard envy”.